 - Try to drink plenty of water and avoid caffeine and alcohol.

 - Try to regulate your normal sleep cycle as fast as you can.

 - Set the alarm to avoid oversleeping; Studies show that sleeping more than 6-8 hours will not help you recover the lack of sleep you had the previous days.

 - If you are really tired, take a nap for maximum 20-30 minutes.
 This will help you to adjust to the new time zone and will not interfere in your normal nighttime sleep

-- Try to expose yourself to natural sunlight to adjust easier to your new location.
-Sun is one of the most important factors, that can influence your body´s circadian rhythm.
-If you are traveling eastward, be sure to expose yourself to the morning sun.
+- Try to expose yourself to natural sunlight.
+Sunshine can influence your body´s circadian rhythm.
+If you are traveling to the East, expose yourself to the morning sun.
 This way, you’ll be able to adjust to the new time zone.

-- If you are traveling westward, expose yourself to the night light, which can help you to adjust to the time for the new location because of the melatonin level production.
+- If you are traveling to the West, expose yourself to the twilight, which can help by influencing melatonin production.